Admission and Financial Aid

 Finding the resources to finance graduate school can be a challenge.
 Bentley offers several types of financial assistance, including scholarships, grants, assistantships and loans.
 Some awards are need-based, while others recognize academic achievement or merit.
 The staff members in Graduate Admission and Financial Assistance can answer questions and offer guidance on the programs most appropriate for a student’s financial situation.

 Payment for tuition is due by the start of classes each semester and may be paid by check, cash or wire transfer.
 There is a 2.75% processing fee for domestic credit cards and a 3.95% fee for international credit cards (MasterCard, VISA or Discover).
-All bills are generated electronically.
-Students will receive an email in their Bentley email account every time an e-bill is generated.
-Bentley offers two payment plans, which are outlined below.
+Students can view their billing statement and/or generate a PDF of their statement through their Workday account.

 Additional information is available online at: bentley.edu/offices/student-financial-services/payment-options or by calling Student Financial Services at 781.891.2162.

 Financial holds are placed on accounts after the due date.
 Late payment fees of $100 are charged 30 days after the due date for accounts not on the payment plan.

 Additional information for graduate students can be found online at the Office of Financial Assistance website.

 To help graduate students estimate their financial obligations, an approximate annual budget for the 2019-2020 year is outlined online at bentley.edu/graduate/admission-financial-aid/tuition-financial-aid/average-budget.
 International students should see the International Student Data form in the application booklet for the amount of funds they are required to document.
 All costs are subject to change.